Avinask0/Avinask0/README.md

 💡 About the Project

 - Shows all relevant data needed to see before market opens in one page.
-Gold,USDINR,US FUTURES ,GIFT NIFTY, CRUDE ,ETc
+Gold,USDINR,US FUTURES ,GIFT NIFTY, CRUDE ,ETC

 - Have all financial calculators

 - And a special stock dashboard where a unique reason engine which shows the stock movement reason under development.

 - Built using: Python / HTML .